 To further squeeze meager income they receive from their monthly wages, they give up personal luxury and comfort so that the bulk of what they receive is sent home.
-This includes adapting to cramped, crowded and often noisy environment of shared apartments.
+This includes adapting to the cramped, crowded, and often noisy environment of shared apartments.
 These are dwellings that are often extended beyond their capacity so in the process, saves tenants the burden of

 While flat-sharing is good economically, several possible issues could come up between you and your roommates — who may or may not need a written contract on ethics as part of house rules.
 Soon, roommate problems may emerge, and here are some of the main culprits.

 Your roommate steals your food.

-While you did everything — bought the ingredients, prepared the utensils, cooked and patiently waited — someone else ate it as you blinked (went to the bathroom, changed clothes, etc).
+While you did everything — bought the ingredients, prepared the utensils, cooked, and patiently waited — someone else ate it as you blinked (went to the bathroom, changed clothes, etc).
 As the domestic home is traditionally populated by members of the family who naturally share food, the mentality gets carried over even on dwellings people who cohabitate because of work or other arrangements.

 Your roommate fails to settle rents on time

 You often have to remind him or her that rent is past due.
 Sometimes he or she pays up, but on certain occasions, this roommate seems prepared with excuses all the time: delayed salary, just sent the entire month’s wages to family in the Philippines, loaned the money to a friend.
 And the list goes on.
-So you sometimes end up paying the entire rent, utility bills and other expenses in the house.
+So you sometimes end up paying the entire rent, utility bills, and other expenses in the house.

 Your roommate has bad hygiene habits.

-He or she doesn’t do regular laundry, showers daily or brushes teeth.
+He or she doesn’t do regular laundry, showers daily, or brushes teeth.
 As a result, you tolerate this person no matter how disgusted you are just for the sake of civility in the apartment.
 Becoming a roommate is a perfect way to discover one’s habits and uncover dirty secrets.
 They may look dignified and well-dressed outside, but roommates often

 tell show their true characters by the way they behave in the house.